Pros and Cons of a Target-Date Fund

-So, when you invest in a target date fund, you don’t need to worry about what percentage of your money should be in stocks, bonds or TIPS and how that allocation needs to change over time.
-A target date fund automatically manages the allocations — buying, selling and strategy for your money.
+When you invest in a target-date fund, you don’t need to worry about what percentage of your money should be in stocks, bonds, or Treasury inflation-protected securities (TIPS) and how that allocation needs to change over time.
+A target-date fund automatically manages the allocations for you.

-One of the key features touted by target date funds is their “glide path.”
-What this means is that the funds will gradually reduce the percentage of your money that is invested in stocks until some point when that allocation levels off, presumably until the fund holder’s death.
+One of the key features touted by target-date funds is their “glide path.”
+This means that the funds will gradually reduce the percentage of your money that is invested in stocks until some point, that allocation will level off.

-For example, if you were 45 now and bought a target date fund, with a target date of 2037 (the year you turn 65), the fund might be allocated like this:
+For example, if you are 45 now and bought a target-date fund with a target date of 2040 (when you turn 65), the fund might be allocated like this:

 - 90% in stocks when you are 45, with the rest in bonds and TIPS

-- Gradual reduction in your exposure to stocks starting at about age 55
+- A gradual reduction in your exposure to stocks starting at about age 55

 - A “glide” toward only about 50% of your money being invested in stocks at 65